Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “Son of man, I have appointed you a watchman to the house of Israel; whenever you hear a word from My mouth, warn them from Me.

 The instructions from the Lord to Ezekiel were very clear.
 The Lord told him what it meant to be a watchman and what would be required of him.
 In Ezekiel 4, the Lord instructed the prophet to portray the siege of Jerusalem.
-He was to get a brick to represent Jerusalem, inscribe on it “Jerusalem”, and then to lay siege against the brick.
-He was to lie on his side, first on his left side, and to lay the iniquity of the house of Israel on it, to bear the iniquity for the number of days he were to lie on it, and so on.
+He was to get a brick and inscribe on it the city of Jerusalem and then to lay siege against the brick.
+He was to lie on his side, first on his left side, then on his right, and to lay the iniquity of the house of Israel and Judah on it, to bear the iniquity for the number of days he was to lie on it, corresponding to the years of their iniquity.
 Ezekiel obeyed accordingly.

 God's instructions continued through Ezekiel 5 and 6.
 In the first three verses of Ezekiel 6, we read: